-How blockchain emerged?
+How did blockchain emerge?
 Stuart Haber and W. Scott Stornetta envisioned what many people have come to know as blockchain, in 1991.
-Their first work involved working on a cryptographically secured chain of blocks whereby no one could tamper with timestamps of documents.
+Their first work involved working on a cryptographically secured chain of blocks whereby no one could tamper with the timestamps of documents.

 Ever since Satoshi Nakamoto exited the scene and handed over Bitcoin development to other core developers, the digital ledger technology has evolved resulting in new applications that make up the blockchain History.

-A very common question, when was blockchain invented? we see can say Blockchain was invented in 1991.
+A very common question is, when was blockchain invented? we see can say Blockchain was invented in 1991.

 In simple terms, Blockchain is a peer-to-peer distributed ledger that is secure and used to record transactions across many computers.
 The ledger’s contents can only be updated by adding another block linked to the previous block.
 It can also be envisioned as a peer-to-peer network running on top of the internet.

-In layman or businesses term, blockchain is a platform where people are allowed to carry out transactions of all sorts without the need for a central or trusted arbitrator.
+In layman’s or business’s terms, blockchain is a platform where people are allowed to carry out transactions of all sorts without the need for a central or trusted arbitrator.